libbylee/Sleep-Tracker/README.md

 - Ability to track your dreams by writing a note
 - Ability to go back and view all entries
 - Ability to see the average sleep rating + number of hours you've slept
+- Ability to sort sleep entries by highest rating and highest sleep quality

 #### My X and Y:
 - X = sleepEntry Y = sleepJournal